start-runner/coveralls/readme.md

 import read from 'start-read';
 import clean from 'start-clean';
 import mocha from 'start-mocha';
-import * as coverage from 'start-coverage';
+import * as istanbul from 'start-istanbul';
 import coveralls from 'start-coveralls';
-import istanbul from 'babel-istanbul';

 const start = Start(reporter());